Guilty Gear Strive: Dual Rulers: Plot

+Cast

+The cast of Guilty Gear Strive reprise their roles for Dual Rulers, with the exception of Junichi Endo as President Vernon, who inherits the role following the death of previous actor Kiyoyuki Yanada in 2022.

 Production

 The series was announced on June 14, 2024, on the Twitter account of Arc System Works, after which the studio released a trailer for the series on YouTube.
 The series aired from April 5 to May 24, 2025, on Tokyo MX and other networks.
 The opening theme song is "AXCLUSION", performed by rock band ulma sound junction, while the ending theme song is "Arika", by Nowlu.
 Crunchyroll licensed the series to watch online.